Direct-to-home television in India: Early years

 The first DTH service was launched in India on 2 October 2003 by Dish TV owned by Zee.
 The company decided not to compete against entrenched cable operators in metros and urban areas, and instead focused on providing services to rural areas and regions not serviced by cable television.
 Dish TV acquired 350,000 subscribers within 2 years of the launch.
-Public broadcaster Prasar Bharati launched DD Direct Plus (now DD Free Dish) in December 2004.
+Public broadcaster Prasar Bharati launched DD Free Dish (formerly DD Direct Plus) in December 2004.
 The service is free and offers only free-to-air channels.
-Tata Sky was incorporated in 2004 as a joint venture between the Tata Group and Star India's parent company.
-Tata Sky launched DTH services in August 2006.
+Tata Play (formerly Tata Sky) was incorporated in 2004 as a joint venture between the Tata Group and Star India's parent company.
+Tata Play (formerly Tata Sky) launched DTH services in April 2007.

-Unlike Dish TV, Tata Sky focused on metros and large cities hoping to attract customers away from cable by offering better picture and audio quality and wider selection of channels.
-Following legal proceedings between STAR and Zee, in 2007, the two companies called a truce and began offering their channels on each other's services.
+Unlike Dish TV, Tata Play (formerly Tata Sky) focused on metros and large cities aiming to attract customers away from cable by offering better picture and audio quality and wider selection of channels.
+Following legal proceedings between Star and Zee, in 2007, the two companies called a truce and began offering their channels on each other's services.
 This decision and Dish TV's acquisition of more transponders enabled them to offer 150 channels on their service, more than any other DTH service in India at the time.

 Sun Direct and Airtel digital TV launched services in 2007 and 2008, respectively.
-Reliance Big TV (now Independent TV) was launched in August 2008.
-The service acquired 1 million subscribers within 90 days of launch, the fastest ramp-up ever achieved by any DTH operator in the world.
-Videocon d2h launched its services in June 2009.
+Independent TV (formerly Reliance Big TV) was launched in August 2008.
+The service acquired 1 million subscribers within 90 days of launch, the fastest ramp-up ever achieved by any DTH operator in the world. d2h (formerly Videocon d2h) launched its services in June 2009.

 The total number of DTH subscribers in India rose from 1.5 million in 2005 to 23 million in 2010.
 Sun Direct became the first DTH provider to offer high-definition (HD) channels in early 2010.
-Tata Sky began offering HD channels later that year.
+Tata Play (formerly Tata Sky) began offering HD channels later that year.
 Other DTH providers subsequently began carrying HD channels.